 Is Bitcoin taxed?

 If you are an individual and dispose of cryptocurrency, this is usually considered a tax event.
-To calculate your capital gains you can take the cost of the Bitcoin in AUD at time of purchase, and subtract that from the proceeds you made at the time of sale in order to calculate your profit or loss.
-Example:
+To calculate your capital gain, you take the cost of the Bitcoin in AUD at the time of purchase and subtract that from the proceeds you made at the time of sale in order to calculate your profit or loss.
+For example: